ghxiao/morph-xr2rml/README_code_architecture.txt

 **morph-base**: abstract classes for major functions of the translation engine: runner factory, runner,
     source reader, data translator, query unfolder etc., + various utility classes.
 **morph-xr2rml-mongo**: implementation of the materialization and query rewriting engine for MongoDB.
-**morph-xr2rml-rdb-querytranslator**: implementation of the query rewriting engine for SQL databases.
 **morph-xr2rml-rdb**: implementation of the materialization and query rewriting engine for SQL databases.
 **morph-xr2rml-dist**: includes all MongoDb and RDB engines into a single jar, along with a main class (MorphRunner)
     and example databases, mapping and engine configuration files.